bellobambo/hakaton/README.md

 <p>
   Unitoken is a unified Campus ID card system designed to streamline access across all facilities within an institution, eliminating the need for multiple ID cards.
-Additionally, it integrates with blockchain technology Using Web3js, enabling seamless transactions between different wallets.
+Additionally, it integrates with blockchain technology Using Web3js, enabling seamless transactions between different wallets on campus.
 </p>

 <p> Unitoken Combines all your university ID card- library, hostel, ICT, clinic - into One.